Sidhra93/Project-01/README.md

 ---

 I used a pseudeocode to approach the problem starting with the logic, and drawings to come up with a basic design.
-Starting with the logic of the game done in the console, I continued on to include HTML and DOM manipulation to bring it alive.
+Starting with the logic of the game done in the console as planned, I continued on to include HTML and DOM manipulation to bring the game to life.

 ---